tldr-pages/tldr/pages/common/devenv.md

 `devenv up --config /{{file}}/{{path}}/`

-- Clean environment variables and re-enter shell in offline mode:
+- Clean the environment variables and re-enter the shell in offline mode:

 `devenv --clean --offline`